madeinoz67/maker-hub/docs/dev/python/database.md

-The project currently uses the light weight SQLite
+The project currently uses the light weight SQLite as its underlying database.

 ## Schema